PAC-Bayesian aggregation of affine estimators: Framework and estimate

 Our aim is to obtain sufficient conditions on the penalty $\pen(t)$ and the temperature $\beta$ so that an oracle inequality of type

-holds, with $\epsilon$ and $\epsilon'$ small non-negative numbers possibly equal to $0$ and $\price(t)$ a loss depending on the choice of $\pen(t)$ and $\beta$.
-Such an oracle proves that the risk of our aggregate estimate is of the same order as the one of the best estimate in the collection up to some controlled cost.
+holds either in probability or in expectation.
+Here, $\epsilon$ and $\epsilon'$ are some small non-negative numbers possibly equal to $0$ and $\price(t)$ a loss depending on the choice of $\pen(t)$ and $\beta$.
+When $\mathcal{T}$ is countable, such an oracle proves that the risk of our aggregate estimate is of the same order as the one of the best estimate in the collection as it implies

+Before stating our more general result, which is in Section~\ref{sec:gener-oracle-ineq}, we provide a comparison with some similar results in the literature on the countable $\mathcal{T}$ setting.